unfoldingWord/enhanced-word-aligner-rcl/README.md

 ### TrainingStateProvider

 Manages and provides access to the current training state of the alignment model.
+The useTrainingStateContext hook can be used anywhere within the component tree that is wrapped by the TrainingStateProvider to get the current training state.

 ```js
 import { TrainingStateProvider, useTrainingStateContext } from 'enhanced-word-aligner-rcl';